Gautham-kumarasamy/Dtag/.github/instructions/copilot.instructions.md

 # Project Instructions for AI Assistant

 ## Project Context
-This is a Next.js e-commerce application with TypeScript and TSX, using SQL for database operations and Stripe for payments.
+This is a react.js application with TypeScript and TSX, using SQL for database operations.

 ## File Naming Conventions